gsoulie/ionic2-resources/ionic-navigation.md

 #### navigateByUrl

-When you use ```router.navigateByUrl``` Angular completly rebuild the path from the root.
+When you use ```router.navigateByUrl``` Angular fully rebuild the path from the root.
 So you need to specify the complete path for rooting

 ```
 import { Component } from '@angular/core';